312-586-8827

 Image 216

-As a grandparent, Illinois law provides a path for you to establish visitation rights.
+As a grandparent, Illinois law provides a path for you to establish visitation rights, especially when one parent is deemed incompetent or is otherwise uninvolved.
 The court generally holds that parents should have discretion over who their children interact with, however.
 Therefore, certain criteria must be met for the court to grant your petition.

 Criteria for Granting Visitation